It’s Here, It’s Queer

 June is always punishingly hot in Houston, so stay hydrated—and that doesn’t include only booze.
 If you plan to drink alcohol, it’s even more critical to keep up with your water and electrolyte intake to prevent dehydration and heat stroke.
 Empty clear bottles are allowed onto festival grounds, where they can then be topped off with water at filling stations spread throughout the festival.

-It’s also important to bring ample sunscreen with you, especially if you burn easily, since there’s a likelihood you’ll have only limited access to shaded areas.
+Bring ample sunscreen, especially if you burn easily, since there’s a likelihood you’ll have only limited access to shaded areas.
 If you’re worried that sunscreen won’t be enough, consider bringing an umbrella for shade.

-And make sure to wear comfortable shoes—you’re going to be doing a lot of walking—and clothing.
+Wear comfortable shoes—you’re going to be doing a lot of walking—and clothing.
 Absolutely choose clothing that shows off how comfortable you are in your own skin, but also consider something that you’re not going to want to rip off after a couple of hours in the sun and heat.
-And for good hygiene, bring hand sanitizer.
+And, for good hygiene, bring hand sanitizer.

 Enjoy family time